Use this 2-question checklist to find out.

 Expressing milk takes time and can vary from mom to mom, and from day to day.
 So while there’s no need to specify a set amount of time, breastfeeding employees need to be given adequate and frequent breaks to accommodate their lactation needs.

 Pumping in a bathroom is neither sanitary nor private.
 The law establishes the minimum requirements, but companies that offer lactation spaces designed to foster a positive and productive breastfeeding environment report higher levels of employee efficiency, retention, and loyalty.
-Which means that smart design is also smart business.

 Save time and money by installing these features in your lactation space from the start.